szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 The root cause of this complexity is the interface itself.
 Simple interfaces are pure interfaces (in the functional programming sense) with well defined and isolated effects.
-This is `Reconciler` anything but, as neither the input not the output types convey any real useful information.
+This `Reconciler` interface is anything but, as neither the input not the output types convey any real useful information.

 There are other challenges we have to deal with when implementing a custom controller.
 For example, we are generally not trying to stand up one service at a time, rather a suite of services, with ordering dependencies between them.
-For example, in Azure, we may require that the resource group is provisioned before we create a SQL database in this resource group.
+For example, in Azure,
+we may require that the resource group is provisioned before we create a SQL server in this resource group.

 The typical workflow in the reconcile loop is the following pseudocode: